bec-archer/SR80-Manuals/user-manual.md

 Flip this on if Maria is the one having the warranty conversation with the customer at check-in or pickup and needs to flag the item without waiting on a tech.
 Flip it back off if the shop wants to keep the decision tech-side.

 This toggle only affects who can *set* the flag.
 The brown **COMPLETE • NO WARRANTY** badge on completed job tiles is visible to everyone no matter how this setting is configured.

+#### Disassembly Step

+These toggles control what techs must complete in the Disassembly Sheet before they can start repairs on a grabbed item.

+- **Require Oil Sample** — Off by default.
+When on, techs must complete the oil sample section (select an employee, take at least one photo) before submitting.
+When off, a **Skip** button appears that lets them bypass the section.
+- **Require Disassembly Photos** — Off by default.
+When on, techs must take at least one disassembly photo before submitting.
+When off, a **Skip** button appears.

+Start with both off and flip them on once techs are comfortable with the disassembly flow.
+The sections are always *available* — these toggles just control whether they're *required* or *skippable*.

 #### Required Fields